 Introduction to AdaBoost Algorithm

-An adaBoost algorithm can be used to boost the performance of any machine learning algorithm.
-Machine Learning has become a powerful tool which can make predictions based on a large amount of data.
+An AdaBoost algorithm can be used to boost the performance of any machine learning algorithm.
+Machine Learning has become a powerful tool that can make predictions based on a large amount of data.
 It has become so popular in recent times that the application of machine learning can be found in our day-to-day activities.
-A common example of it is getting suggestions for products while shopping online based on the past items bought by the customer.
+A common example is getting suggestions for products while shopping online based on past items bought by the customer.
 Machine Learning, often referred to as predictive analysis or predictive modeling, can be defined as the ability of computers to learn without being programmed explicitly.
 Instead, it uses programmed algorithms to analyze input data to predict output within an acceptable range.

 What is AdaBoost Algorithm?

-In machine learning, boosting originated from the question of whether a set of weak classifiers could be converted to a strong classifier.
+In machine learning, boosting originates from whether a set of weak classifiers could be converted into a strong classifier.
 A weak learner or classifier is a learner who is better than random guessing.
-This will be robust in over-fitting as in a large set of weak classifiers, each weak classifier being better than random.
-As a weak classifier, a simple threshold on a single feature is generally used.
-If the feature is above the threshold than predicted, it belongs to positive otherwise belongs to negative.
+This approach resists overfitting, as in a large set of weak classifiers, each weak classifier performs better than random.
+We typically use a simple threshold on a single feature as a weak classifier.
+If the feature exceeds the threshold, we predict it as positive; otherwise, we classify it as negative.

-AdaBoost stands for ‘Adaptive Boosting’, which transforms weak learners or predictors to strong predictors in order to solve problems of classification.
+AdaBoost stands for ‘Adaptive Boosting,’ which transforms weak learners or predictors into strong predictors to solve classification problems.

 For classification, the final equation can be put as below: